 It’s literally that simple.
 You can do this anytime, any day, anywhere.
 As soon as you can tell someone isn’t 100% themselves, you can use this as an opportunity to make their Love Cup a 10!
 When our Love Cups are full, sometimes also referred to as Love Tanks, we are able to be the best we can be because we are so happy, content and feel fulfilled!

 If you do struggle getting your Love Cup full, you may need to talk about what some of the issues are.
 Example: Depressions, anxiety, etc. These could be more chemically induced and it could be a struggle to ever feel like your Love Cup is full.
 However, once you determine the power of Love Languages and put them to practice on a daily basis with everyone around you, and ensure you are trying to keep your Love Cup full, you will feel absolutely amazing!
 This also goes both ways.
 If you are feeling like your Love Cup is lacking, talk to someone about it that could help.
 Are you just looking for a listening ear?
 Reach out to a friend to talk to.
 Do you feel there is something missing in your relationship?
 Do you need more help around the house?
 Talk to the person that could help make you feel loved and appreciated.

-As mentioned in my previous Blogs, if you struggle opening up and talking about what is bothering you, you can refer to my Conversations Without Arguments Are Possible with the Mama Robbins Technique of an NJT that can guide you how to effectively have these talks.
+As mentioned in my previous Blogs, if you struggle opening up and talking about what is bothering you, you can refer to my Conversations Without Arguments Are Possible with the Mama Robbins Technique of an NJT that can guide you on how to effectively have these talks.